ForEvolve/ForEvolve-Framework/README.md

 See the [`ForEvolve.Markdown`](https://github.com/ForEvolve/ForEvolve-Framework/tree/master/src/ForEvolve.Markdown) project for more info.

+### ForEvolve.OperationResults

+This contains a generic Operation Result implementation.

+See the [`ForEvolve.OperationResults`](https://github.com/ForEvolve/ForEvolve-Framework/tree/master/src/ForEvolve.OperationResults) project for more info.

 ### ForEvolve.Pdf

 This library contains implementations of the `ForEvolve.Pdf.Abstractions.IHtmlToPdfConverter` interface, allowing convertion of HTML to a PDF.